Gozala/decentralized-web/README.md

-# decentralized-web
+# Nursery of ideas for The Decentralized Web

-Nursery of ideas for decentralized web
+This is an attempt to collabratively explore ideas for The Decentralized Web